rosterClan/arbie/README.md

 A few years ago, I discovered arbitrage betting—a method where you place bets on all possible outcomes of an event to guarantee a profit.
 For instance, in a basketball game offering fixed odds of 50-to-1 for both teams, wagering one dollar on each team ensures a profit of $48.
 Motivated by this, I developed a system to aggregate real-time horse racing data from multiple bookmakers to identify arbitrage opportunities.

 #### Fully Supported Platforms
-- Boombet
+- BoomBet
-- colossalbet
+- Colossalbet
-- pointsbet
+- PointsBet
-- sportsbett
+- Sportsbet

 ## Challenges
 ### Data Aqusition